blyxyas/cargo-is-tested/readme.md

 ## Installation and usage

-##### ⚠️ Installation ins't currently possible because the project isn't published yet.
+##### ⚠️ Installation isn't currently possible because the project isn't published yet.

 To get started using `cargo-is-tested`, install the binary.